-Liz Hartnett is a full time PhD student at the Open University Business School, based on campus in Milton Keynes, UK.
+Liz Hartnett was a full time PhD student (2008-2011), at the Open University Business School, based on campus in Milton Keynes, UK.

 Her research investigated how public sector clients engage with their external consultants on information technology projects.
 A purposive sample of five cases was taken in order to represent a variety of public sector organisations that used external consultants on their IT projects.
 The empirical research synthesises case studies of successful IT projects to deduce a potential model that may act as an ideal type of how participants may behave together.
 The major finding is a model of engagement developed from the literature and tested on empirical data.
 The model has factors that explain engagement in terms of conditions and behaviours.
 It provides a fresh and novel look at engagement, built on others’ work, such as knowledgeability (Orlikowski, 2002; Wenger, 2000) and materiality (Orlikowski, 2006).
 It supports recent work on how consultants use materials (Skovgaard-Smith, 2009) and on sense making that uses materials (Beers, Boshuizen, Kirschner, & Gijselaers, 2006; Werkman, 2010).
 The research findings offer management consultants and their clients a means to identify how they can deliberately alter engagement to improve a project’s process.

 Beers, P., Boshuizen, H., Kirschner, P. and Gijselaers, W. (2006) ‘Common Ground, Complex Problems and Decision Making’, Group Decision & Negotiation, Vol 15, No 529-556.

 Orlikowski, W. J. (2006) ‘Material Knowing: The Scaffolding of Human Knowledgeability’, European Journal of Information Systems, Vol 15, No 5, pp. 460-466.